 David M. Pitcher

-David M. Pitcher is a partner with the Washington, D.C. law firm of Staas & Halsey LLP and has been practicing law for over 35 years.
+David M. Pitcher, senior counsel with the Washington, D.C. law firm of Staas & Halsey LLP and has been practicing law for over 35 years.
 For the past 30 years, he has been in private law firm practice specializing exclusively in intellectual property matters, with particular interest in counseling clients on overall intellectual property strategy related to patent and trademark protection, procurement, validity and enforcement issues, and licensing.
 He has assisted clients in many different technology areas for manufacturing companies, computer software and hardware companies, and service and financial institutions.

 Mr. Pitcher has an engineering degree (BSE) from the University of Michigan, a law degree (JD) from Syracuse University, and also attended the George Washington University Graduate School of Business in Washington, D.C.

 Mr. Pitcher is admitted to the bars of the State of New York and the District of Columbia and holds memberships in the American Intellectual Property Law Association (AIPLA), the International Trademark Association (INTA), the Licensing Executive Society (LES), the International Association for the Protection of Industrial Property (AIPPI), the New York Bar Association, the D.C.
 Bar Association, and the Federal Bar Association.